apnea/walkietalkie/README.md

 # Walkie Talkie - STT/TTS Service Stack

 A Docker Compose stack providing unified Speech-to-Text (Whisper) and Text-to-Speech (Kokoro) services with a single API endpoint.
+Note to self: also consider https://hub.docker.com/r/dublok/whisperdock which is much smaller than whisper-asr-webservice

 ## Architecture